-While any organization or individual can be the target of a cyberattack, cybersecurity is especially important for organizations that collect and store sensitive data or information such as intellectual property, customer information, payment details or medical records.
-Many digital adversaries tend to focus on high-value targets, such as financial institutions, government organizations, military branches or large companies.
-In recent years, cybersecurity has also become a growing concern with respect to public infrastructure, such as transportation systems, utilities and the electricity grid.
-Attacks of this nature are among the country’s most pressing national security threats.
+While any organization or individual can be the target of a cyberattack, cybersecurity is especially important for organizations that work with sensitive data or information such as intellectual property, customer information, payment details or medical records.
+Many adversaries tend to focus on high-value targets, such as financial institutions, government organizations, military branches or large companies.
+When sensitive information is leaked, consequences can range from companies losing revenue and having people’s identity stolen to severe threats to national security.

 In order to protect and defend against digital attacks, organizations must develop and deploy a comprehensive security strategy that includes both preventative measures, as well as rapid detection and response capabilities.
-As digital adversaries become more sophisticated, it is also important to continually assess and upgrade the organization’s cybersecurity tools, technologies and processes.
-One of the most reliable steps an organization can take to protect its digital assets, customers and reputation is to partner with a leading cybersecurity service provider to assess the organization’s existing capabilities and help develop a comprehensive and flexible strategy based on their unique needs.
+To protect its digital assets, customers, and reputation, an organization should partner with one of the leading cybersecurity companies, such as CrowdStrike, to develop a comprehensive and flexible strategy based on their unique needs.

 Types of Cybersecurity

-Within cybersecurity, there are many different subcategories specific to the defense of each digital asset.
-Subsectors of cybersecurity include:
+Within cybersecurity, there are different security domains specific to the defense of each digital asset.

 Cybersecurity threats can come in many forms.
 Some common examples include:

 Malware (malicious software) is a term used to describe any program or code that is created with the intent to do harm to a computer, network or server.
-Common types of malware include viruses, ransomware, keyloggers, trojans, worms and spyware.
+Common types of malware include ransomware, trojans, keyloggers, spyware, fileless malware, and more.

 Denial-of-Service (DoS) attacks

 Denial-of-Service (DoS) attack is a malicious, targeted attack that floods a network with false requests in order to disrupt business operations.
 In a DoS attack, users are unable to perform routine and necessary tasks, such as accessing email, websites, online accounts or other resources that are operated by a compromised computer or network.
-While most DoS attacks do not result in lost data and are typically resolved without paying a ransom, they cost the organization time, money and other resources in order to restore critical business operations.
+Similarly, hackers can use Botnet, a set of infected devices, to perform a Distributed Denial-of-Service (DDoS) attack and flood a website with fake traffic.

 Phishing is a type of cyber attack that uses email, SMS, phone, or social media to entice a victim to share sensitive information—such as passwords or account numbers—or to download a malicious file that will install viruses on their computer or phone.